32bitwoody/32blit-2048/README.md

 currently basic board and movement.

 To do
-combine like pieces
+* improve use of sprites
-drop random pieces in after each move scoring improve use of sprites
+* use save file for highscores